By Sophia Hussain

 It’s up to you to decide whether or not to use permanent dyes, but keep this in mind: pregnant women are strongly advised not to colour their hair, and the Environmental Working Group found that 69% of hair-dye products they tested for their Skin Deep database may pose cancer risks.
 A 1994 National Cancer Institute report states dark dyes used over long periods of time seem to increase the risk of cancers such as non-Hodgkin’s lymphoma and multiple myeloma.
 Despite all the potential dangers, in America, the FDA doesn’t regulate hair dye ingredients (synthetic or natural) at all.
 You should be aware that all permanent colours will have some chemicals; choosing the one that is the least chemical and most natural really is a case of using the best information you have to do so.

 But never fear–we’ve done the research for you, and selected some of the best natural hair dyes around.

 A favourite with top models and celebrities, this Australian brand was one of the first to produce professional grade ammonia, resorcinol and PPD free permanent hair colour making it gentle on hair, scalp and hands.
 In fact, they call their formula CCT™–Clean Colour Technology.
 They claim this delivers clean, lustrous blondes, bright fashion shades and lasting, vibrant colours while completely covering grey.

-This pro-salon range of permanent hair colour includes a selection to satisfy your preference to either enhance your natural hair hue, or alter your ego with avant garde pastel hued locks.
+This certified organic, pro-salon range of permanent hair colour includes a selection to satisfy your preference to either enhance your natural hair hue, or alter your ego with avant garde pastel hued locks.
 Promising 1oo% grey coverage, a blend of certified organic ingredients including natural sunflower seed extract and oils from jojoba, apricot and grapeseed activates the colour to fortify the hair for a healthy colour boost.
 This 95% natural brand also contains a cocktail of essential organic juicy citrus fruit oils from grapefruit and lemon.